SandersJ16/canvas-abacus/README.md

 # canvas-abacus
-Javascript For creating an Abacus in an HTML5 Canvas
+Javascript For creating an Abacus in an HTML5 Canvas.
+This was made during a Stupid Hackathon

 This small library makes it easy to create an abacus in HTML5 Canvas and programatically change it.
 Getting started is easy, just create a canvas tag with an ID, then create a new abacus using that ID:
 ```html